Felony Defense

 • Housing: Felony convictions can make it difficult to secure housing.
 Landlords may conduct background checks, and a criminal record could lead to rejection of rental applications or eviction from current housing.

 • Professional Licenses: Certain professions require state licensing, such as nursing, teaching, or real estate.
-A felony conviction may result in the revocation or denial of such licenses, making it challenging to pursue or maintain a career in these fields.
+A felony conviction may result in revocation or denial of such licenses, making pursuing or maintaining a career in these fields challenging.

 • Gun Ownership: Federal and state laws restrict firearm possession for individuals convicted of certain felonies.
 A felony conviction can result in the loss of the right to own or possess firearms, subject to additional penalties if firearms are unlawfully possessed.

 • Immigration Consequences: Non-citizens convicted of felonies may face immigration consequences, including deportation or ineligibility for certain immigration benefits.
-It's crucial for non-citizen defendants to consult with immigration attorneys to understand the potential impact on their immigration status.
+Non-citizen defendants must consult with immigration attorneys to understand the potential impact on their immigration status.

 • Social Stigma: Felony convictions often carry a social stigma that can affect relationships with family, friends, and the community.
 This stigma can lead to isolation, discrimination, and difficulty reintegrating into society after serving a sentence.